 Summary: If you're looking for some of the best documentaries on television, HBO is the place to turn.
 Their lineup of documentary series includes Come Inside My Mind, Leaving Neverland, and The Child Murders at Robin Hood Hills.

-- • The only one to download the latest videos as 720p or 1080p MP4 videos of your choice
+- • The first one to download the latest videos as 720p or 1080p MP4 videos of your choice

 - • Auto-download new TV episodes to save you the trouble of manual download

 - • Use Batch-Download and Hardware Acceleration for better efficiency